Two-round Ramsey games on random graphs: Preliminaries

 \begin{lem} Suppose that $G \sim G_{n,p}$ with $n^{-2/3} \ll p \ll n^{-1/2}$.
 Then a.a.s., $G$ has the following properties: \begin{enumerate}[{label=\textbf{(P\arabic*)}}] \item $\Delta (G) \le 2np$; \item $N_F(G)\le 2n^{v_F}p^{e_F}$ for all $F$ that satisfy both $v_F \le 8$ and $m(F) \le 3/2$; moreover, $N_F(G) \le n^{v_F}p^{e_F} \log n$ for all $F$ that only satisfy $v_F \le 8$. \item $N_{K_{2,10}}(G)\le n^{11}p^{18}$; \item There is a constant $\theta > 0$ such that, for all $U\subseteq V(G)$ with $|U|\ge \frac{n}{2}$, the graph $G[U]$ contains a set of $\theta |U|^3p^3$ edge-disjoint triangles; \item For all integer-valued $a=a(n),b=b(n)$ such that $ (\log n)^7 / p\ll a,b\le n$, the following holds for any $A,B\subseteq V$ with $|A|\le a, |B|\le b$:

 \end{enumerate} \end{lem}

-\begin{proof} Properties~\ref{item:bound max deg} and~\ref{item:few F} are standard properties of the distribution of the edges and small subgraphs in $G_{n,p}$ that can be proved using the second moment method and union bounds, see for example~\cite[Chapter 4]{alonspencer}.
-Property~\ref{item:K210-count} follows from Markov's inequality.
+\begin{proof} Property~\ref{item:bound max deg} and the first part of property~\ref{item:few F} are standard properties of the distribution of the edges and small subgraphs in $G_{n,p}$ that can be proved using the second moment method and union bounds, see for example~\cite[Chapter 4]{alonspencer}.
+The `moreover' part of property~\ref{item:few F} follows from Markov's inequality and a union bound over all $F$ with $v_F\leq 8$.
+Property~\ref{item:K210-count} also follows from Markov's inequality.
 Indeed, we have that and $np^2\ll 1$ due to the fact that $p\ll n^{-1/2}$.

 We will establish property~\ref{item:many K3} using Corollary~\ref{cor:maxdisfam}.
 To this end, fix any $U \subseteq V(G)$ with $|U|\ge \tfrac{n}{2}$, let $X\coloneqq N_{K_3}(G[U])$ and note that $\mu\coloneqq\EE[N_{K_3}(G[U])] = \binom{|U|}{3}p^3$ for $n$ large.
 Denoting by $I_T$, for every triangle $T$ in $U$, the indicator random variable of the event that $T$ appears in $G$, we have